Why Do People Not Respect God?

 "Some people do not respect God because they believe in something else," says Megan, 11.
 "They believe in two planets crashing together and creating the Earth.
 Some people also believe in monkeys creating us."

 Jessica, 12, explains: "Some people don't respect God because they wonder how was God just there.
 Wake up!
 How do you think the world and all the planets got here?
-I just think that not respecting God is silly because just look around you.
-Look at all the things he's given you."
+I just think that not respecting God is silly because just look around you."

 Or, as Kyle, 11, says: "People don't respect or believe in something they can't see.
 So they think there is nothing to respect except themselves.
 That's why we have the Bible."

-The Bible records God's perspective on his creation in Psalm 19:1-2: "The heavens tell of the glory of God.
+The Bible records God's perspective on his creation in Psalm 19:1-2 (NLT): "The heavens tell of the glory of God.
 The skies display his marvelous craftsmanship.
 Day after day they continue to speak; night after night they make him known."

 While Christians marvel at God's majesty in creation, some wonder if they suffer from overactive imaginations, says Meghann, 10: "People don't respect God because they think he's an illusion in Christians' minds.
 They think he's not real, and we're crazy.
 But don't listen to them."